Coldaine/AzurOrchistrator/README.md

 # Azur Lane Bot — Automated Game Assistant

-An automated assistant for the mobile game Azur Lane, designed to run on Debian Linux with Waydroid emulation.
+An automated assistant for the mobile game Azur Lane, designed to run on Linux with Android emulation.

 ## Features